dmlc/wormhole/learn/linear/guide/criteo.md

 ## Setup EC2 instance

-Here we give a quick solution based on `NFS` and `mpirun`.
-However, a cluster resource manager such as `Yarn` is much better if the cluster is shared among several users.
+We need a EC2 cluster to run the job.
+If the cluster has already been created and setup with any resource manager such as `Yarn`, `Sun Grid Engine` or simply `mpirun`, we can skip most of the content of this section except for building `wormhole`.
+Otherwise, we will give a quick tutorial on how to starting a cluster from scratch.

 ### Setup the master node